 The TomTom Spark 3 is the third best fitness watch that's also one of the most feature-rich out of the lot.
 You can upload and listen to music directly from the watch, without asking for a help from your smartphone.
 You just need to pair your watch with supported Bluetooth earphones and head out for a run.

-More impressive features include is the GPS tracking, heart rate monitor and route navigation, which makes it a great wrist companion while discovering new places.
+More impressive features include the GPS tracking, heart rate monitor and route navigation, which makes it a great wrist companion while discovering new places.

 Read the full TomTom Spark 3 review